What Are Direct-Acting Antivirals for HCV Treatment?

 Everyone should be tested for liver function, HIV, and HBV before taking DAAs.
 Anyone taking a DAA should be monitored regularly for signs of liver cancer.5

-DAAs react poorly with many other types of prescription and over-the-counter drugs.
-It is important to talk with your doctor and pharmacist about any other medicine or supplements you are taking before starting a DAA.5
+DAAs interact with many other types of prescription and over-the-counter drugs.
+Before beginning treatment with a DAA, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
+This includes over-the-counter drugs.5